Burroughs Large Systems: ESPOL and NEWP

 Originally, the B5000 MCP operating system was written in an extension of extended ALGOL called ESPOL (Executive Systems Programming Oriented Language).
+This superset of ALGOL 60, provided abilities of what would later be termed a system programming language or machine oriented high order language (mohol), such as interrupting a processor on a multiprocessing system (the Burroughs large systems were multiprocessor systems).
+ESPOL was used to write the Master Control Program (MCP) on Burroughs computer systems from the B5000 to the B6700.
+The single-pass compiler for ESPOL could compile over 250 lines per second.

 This was replaced in the mid-to-late 70s by a language called NEWP.
 Though NEWP probably just meant "New Programming language", legends surround the name.
 A common (perhaps apocryphal) story within Burroughs at the time suggested it came from "No Executive Washroom Privileges."
 Another story is that circa 1976, John McClintock of Burroughs (the software engineer developing NEWP) named the language "NEWP" after being asked, yet again, "does it have a name yet": answering "nyoooop", he adopted that as a name.
 NEWP, too, was a subset ALGOL extension, but it was more secure than ESPOL, and dropped some little-used complexities of ALGOL.
 In fact, all unsafe constructs are rejected by the NEWP compiler unless a block is specifically marked to allow those instructions.
 Such marking of blocks provide a multi-level protection mechanism.

 NEWP programs that contain unsafe constructs are initially non-executable.
 The security administrator of a system is able to "bless" such programs and make them executable, but normal users are not able to do this.
 (Even "privileged users", who normally have essentially root privilege, may be unable to do this depending on the configuration chosen by the site.)
 While NEWP can be used to write general programs and has a number of features designed for large software projects, it does not support everything ALGOL does.

 NEWP has a number of facilities to enable large-scale software projects, such as the operating system, including named interfaces (functions and data), groups of interfaces, modules, and super-modules.
 Modules group data and functions together, allowing easy access to the data as global within the module.
 Interfaces allow a module to import and export functions and data.
 Super-modules allow modules to be grouped.